Your Guide to the 2020 Recession

 Why It Won’t Become a Depression

-The 2020 recession began in February when the economy contracted 5%.
-It was caused by government-ordered shutdowns to slow the spread of the COVID-19 pandemic.
+The 2020 recession began in the first quarter of the year when the economy contracted 5% as a result of the coronavirus pandemic.
+The recession was largely caused by government-ordered shutdowns to slow the spread of COVID-19.
 It ended the longest economic expansion in history.

+The National Bureau of Economic Research (NBER) defines a recession as a significant decline in economic activity, lasting more than a few months.
 The NBER announced on June 8 that "the unprecedented magnitude of the decline in employment and production, and its broad reach across the entire economy, warrants the designation of this episode as a recession, even if it turns out to be briefer than earlier contractions."

-2020 Recession Facts
+The 2020 Recession

-The U.S. economy contracted 5% in the first quarter of 2020.
-It contracted a record 31.7% in the second quarter.
-That’s worse than the 26% drop during the Great Depression.
-The economy contracted from $1.1 trillion in 1929 to $817 billion in 1933.
+The U.S. economy contracted 5% in the first quarter of 2020 and then it contracted a record 31.4% in the second quarter.
+That’s worse than the drop seen during the Great Depression when the economy contracted from $1.1 trillion in 1929 to $817 billion in 1933.

-The current decline happened in just three months instead of the four years it took during the Depression.
+The 2020 decline happened in just three months instead of the four years it took during the Depression.

 Prior to the shutdown, the economy was adding around 200,000 jobs a month.
 It needs about 150,000 new jobs each month to keep expanding.